Wimpie-Botha/Wimpie-Botha.github.io/README.md

 All of my information can be found on the website (Linkedin, Email and GitHub) My CV is also accessible and downloadable from the website.

-The menu tabs above change to a animated Hamburger menu (simple stacked line design) when viewed on a mobile device or in smaller screen sizes.
+The menu tabs above change to an animated Hamburger menu (simple stacked line design) when viewed on a mobile device or in smaller screen sizes.

+I initially designed and tested the website in the html-css-javas-portfolio.
+After it was completed I added it to this repository.
+Go to that repository to see the commit and changes history.